-Switzerland’s most international city awaits expats moving to Geneva.
-As one of the European headquarters of the United Nations, World Health Organization and several multinational corporations, its identity is diverse and complex.
+As one of the European headquarters of the United Nations, the World Health Organization and several multinational corporations, Geneva's identity is diverse and complex.
 The official language is French, but expats are just as likely to hear its multilingual population speaking English, Spanish or German.

-Getting around in Geneva is easy and there is limited need to purchase a car.
+Getting around in Geneva is easy, and there is little need to purchase a car.
 Public transport networks in the city are extensive and consist of buses, trams and boats.
-The city is also well-equipped for cycling which is a fast and affordable way to get around.
+The city is also well equipped for cycling, which is a fast and affordable way to get around.

 Geneva has a well-established network of international schools, but competition for places is fierce because of the large expat community, and parents need to act fast to secure a spot for their children.